 PZI Zen Online: Audio excerpt from John’s Sunday dharma talk.
 A lamp as an image to sit with.
 “Yunmen Has a Light and So Do You.”
 A koan for September and end of summer.
 The dharma is one lamp that lights another but is never extinguished.
 That lamp is yours.
 Meditation is any moment of sanity when I am not caught by demons of delusion.
 As recorded Sept 6 2020.

-PZI Zen Online: Excerpted guided meditation session with John Tarrant Roshi reciting Yunmen’s formative Zen koan, which asks the question: “What is your Light?”
-As recorded Sept 6 2020.
+Guided meditation with John Tarrant Roshi reciting Yunmen’s formative Zen koan, which asks the question: “What is your light?”
+Excerpted from a Sunday Meditation & Talk recorded on September 6, 2020.